OSGeo/gdal/gdal/swig/python/samples/README.md

     Script demonstrates how to assemble polygons from arcs.
     Demonstrates various aspects of OGR Python API.

-`attachpct.py`

-    Simple command line program for copying the color table of a raster into another raster.

 `fft.py`

     Script to perform forward and inverse two-dimensional fast Fourier transform.